OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 from specific VPN sessions.
 This extends the ``--session-manager`` subscription to also include log events it would proxy as well.
-This will only happen for VPN sessions which has the boolean *receive_log_events* flag set in the D-Bus session object.
+This will only happen for VPN sessions which has the boolean :code:`receive_log_events` flag set in the D-Bus session object.

 --vpn-backend
                 This is used when running as a stand-alone program.
 This will